dgcamacho/so2021/exercises/sheet7.md

 ## Exercise 4 (GotW-4: Class Mechanics)
 See [GotW #4](https://herbsutter.com/2013/05/20/gotw-4-class-mechanics).

-1. What makes interfaces “easy to use correctly, hard to use incorrectly”?
+1. What makes interfaces "easy to use correctly, hard to use incorrectly"?
 Explain.
 2. You are doing a code review.
 A programmer has written the following class, which shows some poor style and has some real errors.
 How many can you find, and how would you fix them?
 ```c++
 class complex {